There is a better way – Part 4:The simple things that can change the way athletes view themselves (and perform)

 There is a better way – Part 1: Why are you ignoring the message from Tom Brady, Kevin Durant, and Novak Djokovic?

-More athletes are having their athleticism destroyed, their careers shortened, and their long term quality of life threatened because of they way they are being trained than ever before in my lifetime.
+More athletes are having their athleticism destroyed, their careers shortened, and their long term quality of life threatened because of the way they are being trained than ever before in my lifetime.
 The athlete training world has lost the plot.
 Not concerned or don’t buy into this statement?
 Then you don’t read any further.
-There’s heaps of more valuable articles on the internet for you to read, such as how to create hypertrophy in the absence of skills, or the exact liquid temperature to consume your glutamine in the absence of any focus on foundational nutrition…For those that resonate with my concerns, I invite you to stay with me.
+There are heaps of more valuable articles on the internet for you to read, such as how to create hypertrophy in the absence of skills, or the exact liquid temperature to consume your glutamine in the absence of any focus on foundational nutrition… For those that resonate with my concerns, I invite you to stay with me.

 Is that my opinion or is it a scientific fact?
 It’s my opinion.
 Now those who don’t know or don’t appreciate (or don’t want to do either for various reasons) the depth of experience training athletes or track record in identifying limiting factors in sports training and performance and innovating solutions that have led to this opinion – you may be forgiven for discarding my opinion.

-However before you disregard my conclusions on the state of athletic preparation, I want you know you are also disregarding the opinion of a couple of athletes that have also to train differently to what most are doing – Tom Brady, Kevin Durant and Novak Djokovic.
+However, before you disregard my conclusions on the state of athletic preparation, I want you know you are also disregarding the opinion of a couple of athletes that have also to train differently to what most are doing – Tom Brady, Kevin Durant and Novak Djokovic.

 The way we train athletes does more harm than good.
 That’s the message I have been sharing since the 1990s.
 And it is not just getting worse.
 It is reaching diabolical standards.

 …from my observations, most physical preparation programs do more harm than good.
-They may give short term results or confidence to the athlete, but result in significant performance restrictions and or injuries long term….
+They may give short term results or confidence to the athlete but result in significant performance restrictions and or injuries long term….
 Quite simply, the majority of training programs are flawed from a physical preparation perspective and are causing the increased injuries[3]

 For those not familiar with these three athletes who share my opinion, allow me to provide a quick bio.
 Tom Brady is the most successful quarter back in American Football history with five Super Bowl Championship rings.
 Kevin Durant just won his first championship ring with the Golden State Warriors in the NBA.
 And Novak Djokovic has been dominating men’s tennis internationally during the ten years, frequently occupying the coveted No 1 world ranking.
 He is considered one of the greatest tennis players of all time, with a 80+% match winning rate (the second highest in the Open Era).